Looking for a new rug and wondering which material to choose?

 Why Are Rug Textures Important?

 The right rug should fit your lifestyle and meet your family’s needs.
+Make sure you stock up on oil absorbent pads ahead of time so you’ll have them on hand when you need them.

 You’ll need to consider the level of wear and tear your rug needs to withstand, your style and design preferences, and your ability to keep different fibers clean.